VJAI/Safe/README.md

 };
 ```

-Once your machine is setup, you should run the following grunt command before running others.
+Once your machine is setup, you should run the following grunt command as first.

 ```
 > grunt create